 The United States and the United Kingdom are two of the most powerful conglomerate of states across the globe, so if you are in the public or private sector, it would benefit you to have a bird’s eye view of each of their demographics.
 Whether you are in business, corporate world, public office or just a simple family-oriented person, you need this data.

-John Snow Labs includes in its catalog a set of data packages that extensively talk about the different populations and the diverging variables affecting life expectancy singularly or collectively.
+John Snow Labs includes in its healthcare databases catalog a set of data packages that extensively talk about the different populations and the diverging variables affecting life expectancy singularly or collectively.
 However, and before going through with the dataset overview, let’s decode a few terminologies that are often used interchangeably, but actually have different meanings; these are the terms “life expectancy” and “lifespan”.

 According to Population Education (PopEd), an online organization focused on human population issues, “Lifespan is the number of years that one person lives.
 We can calculate an average lifespan of people in a group if we have birth and death dates for its members”.
 Life expectancy, according to the same group, “is also based on averages, but it’s the number of years that someone is expected to live from a specific starting point.
 Your own life expectancy changes as you grow older, and as you face different risks”.